-Is your student interested in joining others in starting a student organization specifically for first-gen students?
+We have a student organization, First-Gen Rams, just for our first-gen students!
+It's a great way for your student to meet others, and get involved on campus.
 Contact Evelyn Anderson, the group's advisor, at eanderson@wcupa.edu to learn more.